alldritt/AppleScriptLibraries/README.md

 ~~~~
 use AppleScript version "2.4" -- Yosemite (10.10) or lateruse MarkdownLib : script "MarkdownLib" version "1.0"use scripting additionstell application "TextEdit"	MarkdownLib's richTextToMarkdown(a reference to document 1)end tell~~~~
+## The Future
+I hope to add additional libraries to this respository as time goes on.
+If you want to improve my work, Pull Requests are always welcome.